-C. News representatives of the student newspaper, radio, and television station, and other university publications are specifically invited to attend and to report on Senate meetings.
-Representatives of other communications media may attend by special permission of the Chair or Senate; use of television cameras and other recording devices by those media requires advance notice to and permission from the Chair and advance notice to the university office of Media Relations.
+C. News representatives of the student newspaper, radio, television station, and other university publications are specifically invited to attend and to report on Senate meetings.
+Representatives of other communications media may attend by special permission of the Chair or Senate.
+Use of television cameras and other recording devices requires advance notice to the Chair and university office of Media Relations.